 Some of your company directors’ details will be publicly available on the Companies House register.
 This may be more problematic for some than for others.

 Ownership can get complex

 Limited company ownership is determined by shares.
 There are rules for how these shares can be distributed.

 If you want to take cash out from the company, there are also procedures to follow.
 Sole traders are able to simply withdraw money from the business bank account.

 How Appleby Mall can help

-If you’re considering registering your business as a limited company and would like some help, get in touch with us and we can discuss the right options for you.
+If you’re considering registering your business as a limited company and looking for chartered tax accountant Wolverhampton to help you.
+Get in touch with us and we can discuss the right options for you.